arendst/Tasmota/README.md

 The target group are home users which just want to use tasmota with their alexa and dont need every single device or a multi firmware.

-Ill try to hold it uptodate with the orginal tasmota as much as i can
+Ill try to hold it up-to-date with the orginal tasmota as much as i can

-Current version is **5.10.0a-modified-1.2**
+Current version is **5.10.0a-modified-1.2.1**

 ## Sonoff-Tasmota